Skip section navigation

 If you are living with joint pain and are considering knee or hip replacement surgery, Unity Hospital's Joint Replacement Center can help you get moving and back to the lifestyle you enjoy.

 Our comprehensive program will provide you with the care and support to complete your journey.
 From pre-surgery education to a unique group physical therapy program, our dedicated staff will be your guide.
+Contact one of our doctors for a referral.

 What makes us special?

 A pre-surgery education class will help you prepare for surgery and provide more information about successful recovery and rehabilitation, in and out of the hospital.
+This class is intended for patients who have already scheduled their surgery.

 The Joint Replacement Center features nurses and physical therapists working together to care for patients who have had knee or hip replacement surgery.
 Many have chosen to specialize in orthopedic care and have received advanced certification.